rissell/TicketsERP/README.md

 -Configure the credentials of your ODDO instance (IP, user, password)

 ## Requirements
-Web Server to Run Vue.JS
+-Web Server to Run Vue.JS

-SQL Server database
+-SQL Server database

-Instance of ODDO 11+
+-Instance of ODDO 11+

-Python 2.7+
+-Python 2.7+

+## The Database
+We use a SQL database to save the information of the tickets and users, on the docker image it includes the sql script to create the database schema and tables.